cwilper/vkv/README.md

-# vkv - manage secrets with less typing
+# What is vkv?

-`vkv` is a tab-completable wrapper around `vault` that supports:
+`vkv` is a wrapper around `vault` that uses tab completion and simplified arguments to help you:

-* Getting secrets as json
+* Dump secrets as json
-* Getting values as plaintext
+* Get values as plaintext
-* Copying values to the clipboard
+* Copy values to the clipboard
-* Adding and replacing values within secrets
+* Add and replace values in secrets
-* Deleting and purging secrets and values within them
+* Delete and purge secrets and values

 ...with any [HashiCorp Vault](https://www.vaultproject.io/) [KV Engine](https://www.vaultproject.io/docs/secrets/kv/index.html) (versions 1 and 2).